How To Crochet An Octopus For A Preemie

 Check out the requirements for donations and other information there.

-The pattern is fairly straight forward and even if you are new to crochet, you will be able to make one.
+The pattern is fairly straightforward, so even if you are new to crochet, you can still make one.

 How To Crochet An Octopus For A Preemie